-- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+- Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Advanced > Security > Access Control. - 3.
+Toggle on to enable Access Control. - 4.
 Select the access mode to either block (recommended) or allow the device(s) in the list.